XRPLF/xrpl-dev-portal/content/concepts/tokens/rippling.md

 The Default Ripple setting of your account does not affect trust lines that you create; only trust lines that others open to you.
 If you change the Default Ripple setting of your account, trust lines that were created before the change keep their existing No Ripple settings.
 You can use a [TrustSet transaction][] to change the No Ripple setting of a trust line to match your address's new default.

-For more information, see [Default Ripple in 'Becoming an XRP Ledger Gateway'](become-an-xrp-ledger-gateway.html#default-ripple).

 ## Using No Ripple
 <!--{# TODO: move these things into their own tutorials #}-->